kentv0/academic-projects/README.md

 ======
 Data Types
 ------
-Data types specify size and the type of values that can be stored in an identifier
+Data types specify size and the type of values that can be stored in an identifier.
 Java classifies data types into two categories:
 1. Primitive Data Type
 2. Non-Primitive Data Type
 ### 1. Primitive Data Type